meteor/meteor/content/ui-ux.md

 Template.listsShowPage.onCreated(function() {
   // ...

+  // The visible todos are the todos that the user can actually see on the screen
-  this.visibleTodos = new Mongo.Collection();
+  // (whereas Todos are the todos that actually exist) this.visibleTodos = new Mongo.Collection();

   this.getTodos = () => {
     const list = Lists.findOne(this.this.getListId());
     return list.todos({}, {limit: instance.state.get('requested')});
   };
-  this.syncTodos = (todos) => {
+  // When the user requests it, we should sync the visible todos to reflect the true state of the world this.syncTodos = (todos) => {
     todos.forEach(todo => this.visibleTodos.insert(todo));
     this.state.set('hasChanges', false);